solo-io/workshops/smh/README.md

 kubectl --context kind-kind2 patch deployment reviews-v2  --type json   -p '[{"op": "remove", "path": "/spec/template/spec/containers/0/command"}]'
 ```

-If you refresh the web page several times, you should see only the versions `v1` (no stars) and `v2` (black stars), which means that all the requests are handled by the first cluster.
+Afer 2 minutes, if you refresh the web page several times, you should see only the versions `v1` (no stars) and `v2` (black stars), which means that all the requests are handled by the first cluster.

 ## Lab 9 : Securing the Edge